Frequently Asked Questions

 How can I schedule a visit?

-- Contact the Forensic Science office to schedule a visit.
+- Contact the Forensic Science office at email@example.com to schedule a visit.

 - Want to get involved with campus events and student activities?
 Click here!